woocart/localizations/README.md

 # WooCart Localizations

-This repository contains default setting for WooCart store and specific settings for each country.
+This repository contains default setting for a [WooCart](https://woocart.com/) store and specific settings for each country.

 ## Making a new localization